pmahnke/stmgrts/_posts/2015/2015-07-16-hey_ho_come_to_the_fair.md

 date: 2015-07-16 20:00:09
 image: "/assets/images/2015/FAIR_St_Mags_Fair_thumb.jpg"
 excerpt: |
-    bq.
      "This is the time of the year when St Margarets empties out and turns into a ghost town..."

     <cite>Overheard at the St Margarets Fair - Saturday 11<sup>th</sup> July 2015</cite>